In This Article Expand or collapse the "in this article" section Taxation and Latinos

 Comprehensive discussion as to the origin and meaning of the term “Latino.”
 Offers perspective based on political community, citizenship, self-identification, race, assimilation, history, and language.
 Decries the dearth of scholarship regarding Latinos.
 Latinos should appreciate that the very structure of the American mainstream, including taxation, is up for grabs.
 Advocates for tax-supported bilingual education and public services in Spanish.

-Develops a rough taxonomy of Latino.
+Develops a rough taxonomy of the term “Latino.”
 This includes ancestry in the form of a Spanish surname and language use.
 Physical appearance can also be a distinguishing characteristic although it may well be imprecise and under inclusive.

-Condemns racial subcategories that prevent Latinos from identifying as their own race, independent of black, white, or another color.
+See also p.
+93. Condemns racial subcategories that prevent Latinos from identifying as their own race, independent of Black, white, or another color.
 Identifies the term “Latino” as being more inclusive and more appropriate to use than the term “Hispanic.”

 Catalogues undocumented residents of the United States.
 The overwhelming majority (about 81 percent) of the almost fourteen million undocumented US residents are Latino.
 Of these, most are from Mexico (57 percent) with others representing various Latin American countries (24 percent).